 You’ll walk up a very steep and scenic stone path.
 The walk and the views took my breathe away!

-Things to do in Bergamo: Citta Bassa & Around
+Things to do in Bergamo Lower Town: Citta Bassa & Around

 Via XX Settembre

 Piazza Matteotti is in the central part of bustling Città Bassa.
-Located on Via Roma that takes you towards the entrance to Città Alta, Piazza Matteotti has great bars for aperitivo, space for a nice stroll, and is also right behind the Largo Porta Nuova – the “doors” to Bergamo.
+Located on Via Roma that takes you towards the entrance to Città Alta, Piazza Matteotti has great bars for aperitivo like Balzer, space for a nice stroll, and is also right behind the Largo Porta Nuova – the “doors” to Bergamo.

 Gelateria La Romana

-I suggest you grab a cone and ask for a pump of either white chocolate or chocolate at the bottom.
+Grab a cone and ask for a pump of either white chocolate, caramel, or milk chocolate at the bottom.
 Then choose your flavors and take a seat at a bench outside.

-You’ll love the chocolate surprise on your last bite – a unique twist I haven’t seen anywhere else!
+You’ll love the chocolate surprise on your last bite – a unique twist I haven’t seen anywhere else in Italy!